This post may contain affiliate links. Please read my disclaimer for more information.

 - Due to bigger motors, the machine will be louder than its counterparts.

-- Also, higher friction, big motors, and speed will result in a lot of heat emission compared to conical burrs.
-The machine will heat faster.
+- Also, higher friction, big motors, and speed will result in a lot of heat emission compared to conical burrs. .

-If your ideal choice is something cheaper, finer (not too fine), and quieter—conical burrs would be the correct choice for you.
-Unless you want something faster, finer, and of bigger volume.
-If so is the case, then a flat grinder would be the opt choice.
+If your ideal choice is cheaper, finer (not too fine), and quieter—conical burrs would be the correct choice.

 Conical Burr grinder

-As discussed, conical burr grinders are quieter, use smaller motors, are cheaper, and grind more uniformly.
-Although conical burrs don’t grind as finely as flat burrs, they are still fine enough for espressos.
+Conical burr grinders are quieter, use smaller motors, and grind more uniformly.
+Although conical burrs don’t grind as finely as flat burrs, they have no problem producing an extra-fine grind for your espresso needs.

 They have a different geometry than flat burrs and larger spacing than their counterpart.